Le Miracle des loups (1924 film)

-Le Miracle des loups (The Miracle of the Wolves) is a French historical drama film from 1924, directed by Raymond Bernard, written by André-Paul Antoine, starring Jean-Emile Vanni-Marcoux.
-The scenario was based on a novel of Henry Dupuis-Mazuel "Le miracle des loups", published in 1924.
+Le Miracle des loups (English: The Miracle of the Wolves) is a French historical drama film from 1924, directed by Raymond Bernard, written by André-Paul Antoine, starring Jean-Emile Vanni-Marcoux.
+The scenario was based on a novel of Henry Dupuy-Mazuel "Le miracle des loups", published in 1924.

 Numerous scenes were filmed at the Cité de Carcassonne with thousands of participants.
 It was also filmed in Château de Pierrefonds, Col de Porte, Isère, Le Sappey-en-Chartreuse, and in studio.

 Raymond Bernard was a director, screenwriter, and actor.
 It was a debut for Marie Glory (uncredited).

 Plot

 The narrative takes place in the 15th century, when Louis XI was at odds with Charles of Burgundy.
 The king's forces are attacked by the Burgundian troops and Beauvais must be defended until reinforcements can arrive.
 The defence of the city is led by Jeanne Hachette.
 There are realistic scenes in which wolves attack some of the opponents of Louis XI.